-Below is a copy of the December 2015 report submitted to the SWRCB.
+On the following page, Figure 1, is a copy of the December 2015 report submitted to the SWRCB.
 The report indicates that each water district exceeded or came close to meeting their respective reduction level for the June through December 2015 reporting period.
 The collective goal is 28% reduction and the collective saved through December is 29.5%.